Dan-Tan/riot-cpp/README.md

 ## Testing

 Testing of most endpoints is located in the test directory.
-Currently, my basic development key does not giving access to all endpoints to test.
+Currently, my basic development key does not give access to all endpoints to test.

 ## To do/How to contribute: